-Elementary Secondary In school consequence, school guidance intervention, 1st Offense: Warning, parent contact parent contact 2nd Offense: Up to 1 day of ISS 3rd Offense: Up to 2 days of ISS, parent conference
+Elementary Secondary In school consequence, school guidance 1st Offense: Warning, parent contact intervention, parent contact 2nd Offense: Up to 1 day ISS 3rd Offense: Up to 2 days ISS, parent conference

 Rule 4.
-Disruptive Behavior, Noncompliance/ Insubordination with Directives from Principals, Teachers, and Other School Personnel (033 UB) - Disruptive and/or defiant behavior that disrupts the learning environment and/or poses a safety issue.
-Insubordination is defined as refusing to follow a reasonable request to a specific direction/instruction of an adult through disobedience, defiance, unruliness, or noncompliance.
+Disruptive Behavior, Noncompliance/ Insubordination with Directives from Principals, Teachers, and Other School Personnel -Behavior that disrupts the classroom learning environment and/or poses a safety issue.
+Insubordination is defined as refusing to follow a reasonable request.
 This can include, but is not limited to, refusal to work in class, walking away when an adult is speaking to you, talking back to an adult, refusal to report to the office, refusal to allow a search.
 A student will obey the lawful direction of any authorized staff member during the time the student is in school, participating in a school activity, or on school property.

-Elementary Secondary 1st Offense: In school consequence or 1 day of ISS 1st Offense: In School Consequence and/or up to 3 days 2nd Offense: In school consequence up to 2 days ISS ISS 3rd Offense: Up to 3 days of OSS 2nd Offense: 2-5 days ISS 3rd Offense: Up to 5 days of OSS ,
+Elementary Secondary 1st Offense: In school consequence or 1 day ISS 1st Offense: In School Consequence and/or up to 3 2nd Offense: In school consequence up to 2 days ISS days ISS 3rd Offense: Up to 3 days OSS 2nd Offense: 2-5 days ISS , , 3rd Offense: Up to 5 days of OSS

 Rule 5.
-Insulting, Abusive, Harassing, Profane, Obscene or Seriously Disrespectful Words, Acts of Touching, Gestures, Signs, Verbal Threats, Acts of Harassment or Intimidation, or Other Acts (042 UB) - Students shall respect other students, visitors, school employees, and other persons by utilizing appropriate language and behaviors at all times.
-Any action which is insulting, abusive, harassing, profane, obscene, gang related, intimidating or seriously disrespectful and which disrupts the learning process for any student or which demeans or degrades another person based on his/her race, color, sex, religion, creed, political belief, age, national origin, linguistic, and language differences, sexual orientation, gender identity/expression, socioeconomic status, height, weight, physical characteristics, marital status, parental status, or disability is specifically prohibited.
-Students who believe they have been subjected to bullying, harassment, or discrimination should inform a teacher, counselor, or school administrator.
-See policy 4331
+Insulting, Abusive, Profane, Obscene or Seriously Disrespectful Words, Acts of Touching, Gestures, Signs, Verbal Threats, or Other Acts - Students shall respect other students, visitors, school employees, and other persons by utilizing appropriate language and behaviors at all times.
+Any action which is insulting, abusive, harassing, profane, obscene, gang related, intimidating or seriously disrespectful and which disrupts the learning process for any student is prohibited.

-Elementary Secondary 1st Offense: In school consequence or 1 day of OSS 1st Offense: In school consequence up to 3 days of OSS 2nd Offense: In school consequence up to 3 days of OSS 2nd Offense: Up to 5 days of OSS 3rd Offense: In school consequence, up to 5 days of OSS 3rd Offense: Up to 10 OSS Long term suspension or alterative placement may result if aggravating circumstances are present.
+Elementary Secondary 1st Offense: In school consequence or 1 day OSS 1st Offense: In school consequence up to 3 days OSS 2nd Offense: In school consequence up to 3 days OSS 2nd Offense: Up to 5 days OSS 3rd Offense: In school consequence, up to 5 days OSS 3rd Offense: Up to 10 OSS Long-term suspension or alterative placement may result if aggravating circumstances are present.

 Rule 6.
-Bullying (052 UB) - Bullying is characterized by the following three criteria: it is aggressive behavior or intentionally doing harm; the behavior is carried out repeatedly and over time; the behavior occurs within an interpersonal relationship characterized by an imbalance of power.
-Behaviors that constitute as bullying may be, but are not limited to, physical, verbal, non-verbal, written, and/or electronic.
-See policies 1710/4021/7230, 4331
+Harassment, Discrimination, and/or Bullying - Bullying is characterized by the following three criteria:

+- it is aggressive behavior or intentionally doing harm; - the behavior is carried out repeatedly and over time; and - the behavior occurs within an interpersonal relationship characterized by an imbalance of power.